 In recent years, the ketogenic diet (often known as the keto diet) has regained popularity as an effective weight-loss solution.

-For those who are unfamiliar with the keto diet, it is a diet that is low in carbs and high in fats.
+For those unfamiliar with the keto diet, it is a diet low in carbs and high in fats.

 Even so, ketogenic diets have some side effects as well.

 Is the keto lifestyle for you?
 Are there any ways to avoid the negative side effects?
 Continue reading to find out more!